zuluchaka/tradingplan/README.md

 ### MARKET ANALYSIS - Technical Analysis

-- Trading System: Pin Bar Reversal Candlestick (Kangaroo Tail)
+- Trading System: Bullish/Bearish Pin Bar Reversal Candlestick (Kangaroo Tail)

 ![Pin Bar](https://forextraininggroup.com/wp-content/uploads/2016/07/Pin-Bar-Structure.png)

 ### Anatomy of VALID Pin Bar:
-- The wick should be at least 2-3 times the length of the body
+- The long wick should be at least 2-3 times the length of the body of the candlestick
 - The body should be completely within previous bars range
 - The body should be present towards either the upper or lower extreme of the Pin Bar
 - The wick should stand out when compared to previous bars (with room to the left)
 - Pin Bar will affect immediately following 4-5 bars
-- Pin Bar should print at a Support and Resistance (Candle rejection: The wick touches the support/resistance but the body don't)
+- Pin Bar should print at a Support and Resistance (Candle rejection: The wick touches the support/resistance but the body don't) ideally at the end of an impulsive move and may indicate the beginning of a reversal price momentum
+- Pin Bar that appear in direction of the Trend
+- Avoir Pin Bar that doesn't show a price rejection evidence

 ### Identify Market Trend: